Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Beclomethasone (trade names Aldecin, Nasobek, Beconase)

-• Mometasone (trade name Nazonex).
+• Mometasone (trade name Nasonex).

 "Heavy artillery"

 The safety of Nasonex is so high that in some countries of the world it is approved for use in pregnant women.
-In the Russian Federation, mometasone is officially contraindicated during pregnancy due to the lack of clinical studies examining its use in this category of patients.
+In the Russian Federation, mometasone is officially contraindicated during pregnancy due to the lack of clinical studies studying its use in this category of patients.

 But the drug is widely used in pediatric practice for the treatment and prevention of allergies in children over the age of 2 years.